waterlens/resume/resume.typ

 #iconlink("https://github.com/waterlens", text: "github.com/waterlens", icon: fa-github())
 ]

+#if for-normal-dev [
+== Personal Overview

+I have researched compilers and compilation optimizations, with rich experience in system development and performance optimization, aiming to dedicate myself to high-performance software development.

+] else [
 == Interests
 I aim to improve *programming languages* to enhance *performance* and provide stronger guarantees for users.
 Designing and implementing *optimizations* in compilers for programming languages has been my lifelong pursuit.

+]

 == Education
 #entry(